Peugeot 3008 - Reliability and safety

 The Peugeot 3008 has a two-year unlimited mileage warranty from the factory and an extra year from the dealer, adding up to three years.
 That matches the industry standard, although it can't match Kia’s seven-year cover and Toyota's ten-year package.

 The 1.2 Hybrid needs servicing every 12 months or 12,500 miles, while the 1.2 PureTech requires servicing annually or every 16,000 miles, and the diesel and plug-in hybrids need checking every 12 months or 20,000 miles.

 Peugeot offers fixed-price servicing packages to help spread the cost of scheduled maintenance, and costs around £20 per month.

 - 1Peugeot 3008 reviewThe Peugeot 3008 is a front-running crossover that offers a spacious, upmarket cabin and plenty of kit

-- 2Engines, performance and driveEfficient engines and a composed ride both work in the 3008's favour
+- 2Engines, performance and driveEfficient engines and a composed ride both work in the Peugeot 3008's favour

-- 4Interior, design and technologyThe 3008 looks good and has one of the best interiors in its class
+- 4Interior, design and technologyThe Peugeot 3008 looks good and still manages to impress with its classy interior

-- 5Practicality, comfort and boot spaceThe 3008 has a bigger boot than a Nissan Qashqai and plenty of space inside
+- 5Practicality, comfort and boot spaceThe Peugeot 3008 has a bigger boot than a Nissan Qashqai and plenty of space for passengers inside

-- 6Reliability and Safety - currently readingThe Peugeot 3008 offers lots of safety kit and a five-star Euro NCAP rating, while customers praise its reliability
+- 6Reliability and Safety - currently readingThe Peugeot 3008 comes with lots of safety kit as standard, while customers praise its reliability